 Applications will be reviewed on the basis of the criteria below, with equal weight assigned to artistic excellence and artistic merit.
-While proposals need not address every criterion marked “as appropriate,” applicants may consider all of the criteria when developing their proposals.
+The review criteria reflect the NEA’s priorities and are aligned with the agency’s strategic plan.
+While proposals need not address each criterion marked “as applicable,” applicants may wish to consider all of the criteria when developing their proposals.

-The artistic excellence of the project, which includes the:
+The artistic excellence of the project includes:

-The artistic merit of the project, which includes the:
+The artistic merit of the project includes: